 It is hard to believe that we are so close to the Vienna city center until we check out this view (very hazy and it's getting dark).
 The Danube can be seen running through the city.
 Our ship is docked somewhere between the two tall buildings, both of which were visible from our mooring.

 Finally we reached a restaurant where our guide could plug in her phone and we could all benefit from a much-needed bio-break.

 Mayer am Pfarrplatz was one of Beethoven's summer residences.
 After our business was attended to and Martina contacted the bus driver, we made a short tour.

 More anxiety was occasioned by the bus driver not quite understanding where to pick us up.
-It wasn't the first time that I was glad we had Crystal Cruises logo buses because it was easy to see the bus as it drove past us going the wrong direction!
+It wasn't the first time I was glad we had Crystal Cruises logo buses because it was easy to see the bus as it drove past us going the wrong direction!
 We eventually connected.

-We finally made it to our appointment for wine and a "snack," which turned out to be a full buffet.
+We made it to our appointment for wine and a "snack," which turned out to be a full buffet.
 I'm sorry I didn't get the name of this restaurant, because the food was delicious (like we needed more food) as was the wine, which was Weiner Gemischte.
 I'd like to give it a good TripAdvisor review.